talor-hammond/react-native-thunder-talks/README.md

     * View; essentially our div replacement
     * Text; our paragraph or span replacement
     * StyleSheet; allows you to create 'classes', like this property
+        * Every core component in 'react-native' accepts a 'style' property -- you can pass it one 'class' of styles, or an array of styles just like you could with html & css

 ### From skeleton to solution: